Mick Terrill: Bare Knuckle Fighting Championship

 In his BKFC debut, Terrill faced Arnold Adams at BKFC 19 on July 23, 2021.
 He lost the bout via third-round knockout.

-Terrill then faced Sam Shewmaker on August 20, 2022, at BKFC 27: London.
+Terrill then faced Sam Shewmaker on August 20, 2022, at BKFC 27.
 He won the bout by first-round technical knockout.

-In the heavyweight title eliminator match, Terrill faced Steve Banks on 26 November 2022, at the main event of BKFC Fight Night: Newcastle.
+In the heavyweight title eliminator match, Terrill faced Steve Banks on 26 November 2022, at the main event of BKFC Fight Night 11.
 He won the bout by second-round TKO via doctor stoppage.

 Heavyweight champion

 Terrill faced Arnold Adams in a rematch for the vacant BKFC Heavyweight Championship on December 2, 2023, at BKFC 56.
 He won the bout by fourth-round knockout, thus winning the title.
 This fight earned him the Knockout of the Night award.

 Terrill defended his championship against BKFC Cruiserweight World Champion and BKFC Light heavyweight World Champion Lorenzo Hunt at BKFC Knucklemania IV in Los Angeles on April 27, 2024.
 Terrill won the bout by technical knockout after knocking Hunt down with an uppercut which led Hunt to fall and injure his elbow.

 Terrill faced Ben Rothwell on January 25, 2025 at BKFC Knucklemania V. Terrill lost the championship by knockout in the first round.

+Terrill faced Jay McFarlane on March 15, 2026 in the main event at BKFC Fight Night 34.
+He won the fight by technical knockout in the first round.